 - Nutmeg: This is my family’s secret ingredient.

 - Butter: We use unsalted butter in this recipe.
 If you decide to use salted butter, omit the added salt.
-Just remember to use a high quality butter like Challenge or Kerry Gold.
+Just remember to use a high quality butter like Challenge.

 - Powdered Sugar: This is what gives our snowmen a fun snowy texture and look.
 It also adds sweetness to the cookies.